Sadyba: History

-Overview
+In 2024, tram line tracks were opened alongside Jana III Sobieskiego Street.

+Characteristics

+Sadyba Best Mall, one of the oldest shopping malls in Poland.

 Sadyba is a residential area.
 To the south of Św.
 Bonifacego Street, it features low-rise single-family housing with detached and semi-detached houses, some dating to the 1920s.
-To the north, it has high-rise multifamily housing with large-panel-system apparent buildings, most dating to the 1970s.
-At 31 Powsińska Street stands the Sadyba Best Mall shopping centre.
+To the north, it features the housing estate of Sadyba, consisting of the high-rise multifamily housing with large-panel-system apartment buildings, most dating to the 1970s.
+The neighbourhood also features Sadyba Best Mall, one of the oldest shopping malls in Poland, located at 31 Powsińska Street.
+The neighbourhood is crossed by a tram line tracks alongside Jana III Sobieskiego Street.

-At Powsińska Street is placed the Fort IX, a 19th-century decommissioned fortification, now housing the Museum of Polish Military Technology.
-Around it are located two urban parks, the Szczubełek Park to the east, and the Armenian Square to the north.
+The Fort IX, a 19th-century decommissioned fortification, now housing the Museum of Polish Military Technology, is located at Powsińska Street in Sadyba.
+It is surrounded by two urban parks, the Szczubełek Park to the east, and the Armenian Square to the north.
 The latter includes the 18 oak trees, dedicated in memorial to officers of the Polish Armed Forces from Sadyba, that were murdered in the Katyn massacre.
-Additionally, further to the north, the neighbourhood also includes the Dygat Park placed between Limanowskiego, Konstancińska, Jaszowiecka, and Spalska Streets.
-Additionally, at the corner of Powsińska and Okrężna stands a bronze sculpture by Jarosław Urbański, titled The Locomotive, depicting a small steam-powered locomotive, and commemorating the Wilanów Railway line, which crossed the neighbourhood at the turn of the 20th century.

-At 16 Goraszewska Street stands the Catholic St. Thaddeus the Apostle Church.
-Additionally, at 44/46 Powsińska Street is located the Czerniaków Cemetery.
+Additionally, further to the north, the neighbourhood also includes the Dygat Park placed between Limanowskiego, Konstancińska, Jaszowiecka, and Spalska Streets, being surrounded by the apartment buildings of the housing estate of Sadyba.
+Additionally, a bronze sculpture by Jarosław Urbański, titled The Locomotive, is placed at the corner of Powsińska and Okrężna Street.
+It depicts a small steam-powered locomotive, and commemorates the Wilanów Railway line, which crossed the neighbourhood at the turn of the 20th century.
+Sadyba also features the St. Thaddeus the Apostle Church, a Roman Catholic parish church, is located at 16 Goraszewska Street.
+The neighbourhood also includes the Czerniaków Cemetery, located at 44 and 46 Powsińska Street.

-In the north next to Idzikowskiego Street is placed Bernardyńska Woda, a pond formed from the remains of a moat of the nearby Fort Che, dating to the 1880s.
+Bernardyńska Woda, a pond formed from the remains of a moat of the nearby Fort Che, dating to the 1880s, is located in the northwest of the neighbourhood, north to Idzikowskiego Street.

-To the east, the neighbourhood also borders the Czerniaków Lake, which, together with the surrounding area, has the status of a nature reserve.
+To the east, the Sadyba also borders the Czerniaków Lake, which, together with the surrounding area, has the status of a conservation area.
 With an area of 19.5 ha, it is the largest water lake in Warsaw.
 It is also a bathing lake with a beach, the only one in the city with such legal status.

-Additionally, at 61/63 Powsińska Street, are placed the headquarters of the Institute of Food and Nutrition.
+Additionally, the neighbourhood includes the headquarters of the Institute of Food and Nutrition, located at 61 and 63 Powsińska Street.